How to Market Your Brand with a Blog

 Search engines feed on words and clues that point them to valuable content.
 It’s in their best interest to give quality answers to online queries.
 It may not be the exact answer that users look for, but one that relates well to the query.

 According to serpIQ, pages with contains more than 2,000 words have a higher chance of ranking in the search engines.
-Apparently, more words provide more clues for search engines to identity their content.
+Apparently, more words provide more clues for search engines to identify their content.
 That makes them easy to attract attention.

 But, not all lengthy content gets traffic.